Sins of the Father (2002 film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 50% based on reviews from 6 critics.

 Andy Webb from "The Movie Scene" gave the film four out five stars and wrote: "What this all boils down to is that "Sins of the Father" is an extremely powerful movie which doesn't hold back when it comes to showing the racism of the 1960s and then building a modern drama around it with a son's conflict.
 It will be too brutal for some but it is worth it as it will shock and move you whilst also showing a trio of actors playing difficult roles extremely well."

 Accolades

 Rhames was nominated for the Black Reel Award for Best Actor and the NAACP Image Award for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special.
 Pielmeier's teleplay earned him nominations for the Humanitas Prize and the Writers Guild of America Award.

 Sins of the Father was also nominated for an Artios Awards in the category of "Best Casting for TV Movie of the Week".
-The film was also nominated for a NAACP Image Awards for "Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special".
+The film was also nominated for an NAACP Image Awards for "Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special".